Marcel2408/Marcel2408/README.md

 Aiming to be as technology agnostic as possible. <br/>
 Always up to try new technologies and find new ways of coding both frontend and backend.

-👯 I’m currently working on team projects where I use Angular and React as frontend frameworks, and Node.js with Express.js and Nest.js for the backend, together with relational databases like PostgreSQL and non-relational databases as MongoDB.

 ## My Stack:
 <code><img height="40" alt="Javascript" src="https://raw.githubusercontent.com/github/explore/80688e429a7d4ef2fca1e82350fe8e3517d3494d/topics/javascript/javascript.png"></code>
 <code><img height="40" alt="TypeScript" src="https://raw.githubusercontent.com/github/explore/80688e429a7d4ef2fca1e82350fe8e3517d3494d/topics/typescript/typescript.png"></code>